-This report provides an assessment of the Delaware River's support of various uses during 2000 and 2001 that are protected by the Delaware River Basin Commission's (DRBC) Water Quality Regulations, or by the federal Clean Water Act of 1972.
+This report provides an assessment of the Delaware River's support of various uses from 2000 through 2002 that are protected by the Delaware River Basin Commission's (DRBC) Water Quality Regulations, or by the federal Clean Water Act of 1972.
 The uses are: maintenance of aquatic life; providing a raw water source for human consumption; swimming and recreation; fish consumption; and shellfish consumption.
 The assessment primarily involves comparisons of several key water quality parameters with DRBC water quality standards and stream quality objectives.
 DRBC Water Quality Regulations also designate agricultural and industrial uses for the Delaware River.
 However, since these two uses would require less stringent water quality criteria than the other uses discussed, they were not assessed for this report.

-In accordance with the U.S. Environmental Protection Agency's (EPA) Guidelines for Preparation of the Comprehensive State Water Quality Assessments (305(b) Reports) and Electronic Updates (September 1997), this report assesses designated use support in the mainstem and tidal portions of tributaries of the Delaware River Basin.
+In accordance with the U.S. Environmental Protection Agency's (EPA) Guidelines for Preparation of the Comprehensive State Water Quality Assessments (305(b) Reports) and Electronic Updates (September 1997), as well as their Guidance for 2004 Assessment, Listing and Reporting Requirements Pursuant to Sections 303(d) and 305(b) of the Clean Water Act, this report assesses designated use support in the mainstem and bay of the Delaware River Basin.